lgakan/bachelor_thesis/README.md

     chmod +x setup.sh
     sh setup.sh

+Fill in the data in file `lib/config.py`
 ## Config and logs files

-Logs are kept in `logs/`\
+Logs are kept in `logs/`

 Configs are kept in `lib/config.py`.
-Use this file to set needed information about files.
+Use this file to set needed values.\
+The `PV_TOKEN` is available at [Renewables.ninja](https://www.renewables.ninja/profile)

 ## Run system

-To run the whole system execute:
+To run system's gui execute:

     streamlit run app.py

+To run system's code execute:

+    python main.py